jivanpal/drat/docs/commands/search.md

 mappings, or filesystem records for particular FSOIDs or item names.

-Performing a search involves specifying one or more search criteria/parameters, ecah of which has its own flag — these are listed below.
+Performing a search involves specifying one or more search criteria/parameters, ecah of which has its own flag — these are detailed in the rest of this page.
 Some flags are only defined/make sense in certain contexts, so if that context is not explicitly specified, it is implied; or if a conflicting contxt is specified, an error occurs.
-For example, searching for particular object mappings only makes sense if we're looking at blocks whose type is a B-tree (`btree` or `btree-node`) and whose subtype is an object map (`omap`).
-Thus, specifying `--omap-key-oid 0x123` implies `--type btree --subtype omap`.
+For example, searching for particular object mappings only makes sense if we're looking at blocks that are nodes of an object map B-tree (`omap-tree`).
+Thus, specifying `--omap-key-oid 0x123` implies `--type omap-tree`.
 Specifying conflicting contexts, as in `drat search --type fs --omap-key-oid 0x123`, results in an error.

-The list of values passed to a parameter can be comma-delimited (e.g. `--type omap,fs`), which indicates that any of the values should match (logical OR); or plus-delimited (e.g. `--type btree-leaf+omap-tree`), which indicates that all of the values should match (logical AND).
+The list of values passed to a parameter can be comma-delimited (e.g. `--type omap,fs`), which indicates that any of the values must match (logical OR).
+When multiple parameters are specified (e.g. `--omap-key-oid 0x123 --omap-key-xid 0x456`), all of the values must match (logical AND).

 Drat can create an index of the filesystem in advance in order to make searching quicker (see {drat-command}`create-index`).
 This index is stored in a file, and